 All new Graduate Teaching Assistants and Associates with an appointment must attend.
-The orientation typically takes place in the second week of August in the University Center Auditorium.
+The orientation typically takes place virtually in the second week of August.
 The department will automatically register students with a GTA appointment.
 Check website for dates and times.